mdaveijk/S3-Portfolio/CineMatch/Project_Analysis.md

 ## 5. Test Methodologies
-Due to the size of the test plan, there is a separate document that covers the test methodologies.
+Due to the size of the quality plan, there is a separate document that covers the test methodologies: **[Quality plan](quality_plan.md)**.
 This document details the various testing approaches we are utilizing throughout the software development lifecycle, including unit testing, integration testing, system testing, and acceptance testing.
-It also describes the specific tools and frameworks we are using to automate our testing processes and ensure the quality and reliability of our software product.
+It also describes the specific tools and frameworks I used to automate the testing processes and ensure the quality and reliability of CineMatch.
 Usability testing is covered under the User Experience section in the **[Web Application in Practice](WebApplication_InPractice.md#6-user-experience)** document.